Stanford University Mathematics Camp

 Show Hide

 Considered a SUMaC tradition, Friday Game Night provides an opportunity for students to unwind after a week of lectures and problem sets by participating in a fun game night.
-Led by SUMaC Teaching Assistants, this is a great way to build community with your cohort and have fun with your TAs.
+Led by SUMaC Instructional Assistants, this is a great way to build community with your cohort and have fun with your IAs.